KevinNg2/README-Generator/README.md

 Inquirer will prompt you for your inputs via command line.

-The application will start by running node index.js in the command line.
+The application will begin by using node index.js in the command line.

 Answer the prompts in the command line to generate the README.